isc-projects/bind9/README.md

 BIND 9.10.7 is a maintenance release, and addresses the security flaw disclosed in CVE-2017-3145.

+#### BIND 9.10.8

+BIND 9.10.8 is a maintenance release, and addresses the security flaw disclosed in CVE-2018-5738.

 ### <a name="build"/> Building BIND

 BIND requires a UNIX or Linux system with an ANSI C compiler, basic POSIX